 802.1.4 Combined National/FEI events (CEN/CEI).

-802.2.1 CEI Events have only an official individual classification.
-Unlike CEIO Events, they do not have an official team classification.
-An OC may at its discretion permit Athletes to compete at a CEI Event in a team of three to five Athletes, not necessarily of the same nationality (details to be indicated in the approved Competition Schedule), but it will not be considered an Official Team Competition.
+802.2.1 CEIs have only an official individual classification.
+Unlike CEIOs, they do not have an official team classification.
+An OC may at its discretion permit Athletes to compete at a CEI in a team of three to five Athletes, not necessarily of the same nationality (details to be indicated in the approved Competition Schedule), but it will not be considered an Official Team Competition.
 Each member of the team will be considered an individual Athlete for official classification purposes.
 The number of teams that may be accepted is at the discretion of the OC.

-802.2.2 CEI Events may be held in conjunction with wider national or FEI-approved series or programmes, subject to the approval of the FEI, in consultation with the FEI Endurance Technical Committee.
+802.2.2 CEIs may be held in conjunction with wider national or FEI-approved series or programmes, subject to the approval of the FEI, in consultation with the FEI Endurance Technical Committee.

-802.3.1 CEIO Events have an official individual classification and an official team classification.
+802.3.1 CEIOs have an official individual classification and an official team classification.

 802.3.2 Each nation may enter only one team in the team Competition.
 A minimum of three teams is necessary for the team Competition to be considered an Official Team Competition.
-Each team must have a minimum of three Combinations and a maximum of five Combinations with two reserve Horses.
+Each team must have a minimum of three Combinations and a maximum of five Combinations.

-802.4.1 Championships have an official individual classification and an official team classification (except for Young Horse Championships, where there is only an official individual classification).
-Article 802.3.2 also applies to Official Team Competitions at Championships.
+802.4.1 Championships (and Games) have an official individual classification and an official team classification (except for Young Horse Championships, where there is only an official individual classification).
+Article 802.3.2 also applies to Official Team Competitions at Championships (and Games).

 802.4.2 Championships include:

-(a) Senior Championships of a minimum of 120 km and maximum of 160 km in one day;
+(a) 1* Championships of a minimum of 100 km and a maximum of 119 km in one day.

-(c) Junior and Young Rider Championships of a minimum of 120 km and maximum of 130 km in one day; and
+(c) 2* Junior and Young Rider Championships of a minimum of 120 km and maximum of 130 km in one day;

-802.4.3 Championships (at the Senior or Junior/Young Rider level) may be organised on a regional, continental or world level.
+802.4.3 Championships at the Senior or Junior/Young Rider level may be organised on a regional, continental or world level, or as Games.
 Further details are set out in the FEI General Regulations.

 802.5 Test event for Championships:

-802.5.1 To ensure the smooth running of a Championship, the FEI Endurance Technical Committee will require (for 3* Championships) and may require (for all other Championships) the organiser of a Championship to host a test event at least six months prior to the Championship, which test event must have:
+802.5.1 To ensure the smooth running of a Championship, the FEI Endurance Technical Committee will require (for 3* Championships) and may require (for all other Championships) the organiser of a Championship to host a test event around 12 months prior to the Championship (to ensure the test event takes place around the same time of year and with similar weather conditions as the Championship), which test event must have:

 (a) the same (or similar) distance, course, and panel of Officials as the Championship; and